 The Company manages its business to the highest behavioural standards and adheres to a policy of strict compliance with all relevant standards, legislation and regulatory conditions.
-The Governance and Risk Management Group ("GRMG") monitored and managed performance in risk-related and compliance areas and met on three occasions during the year.
+The GRMG monitored and managed performance in risk-related and compliance areas and met on four occasions during the Regulatory Year.